A simple living lifestyle is nothing more than lightning up.

 Even if they don’t actually see the list, they see how you deal with things.
 How you interact and how you react.
 The tone of your voice, the words you use.
 The expression on your face.

 If you choose to follow a simple living lifestyle they will also reap a few benefits.

 Their beliefs are in the making and having you as their example will eventually teach them about health, finances, relationships and finding purpose.

-But the most important thing they’ll understand is that the love of oneself is the key to loving others.
+But the most important thing children will understand is that the love of oneself is the key to loving others.

 It’s all good.

-For those who want to give it a try, take baby steps And practice.
+For those who want to give simple living a try, take baby steps.